-Discover the work behind developing the National Water Grid
+Discover the work behind the National Water Grid

 Why securing Australia’s water future is so important

-Water supply and security are critical to Australia’s prosperity, particularly in our regional communities, where agriculture contributes around $60 billion to our economy each year.
+Water supply and security are critical to Australia’s prosperity, particularly in our regional communities.

 Australia’s water infrastructure provides vital services and underpins Australians’ quality of life.
 Our agricultural sector has grown strongly on the back of international demand for our renowned exports.

-Increasing access to secure and reliable water supplies has the potential to grow Australian agriculture to a $100 billion industry.
+Increasing access to secure and reliable water supplies has the potential to grow Australian agriculture.

-While historically Australia has a strong record of water management and investment, a new, national approach is required to position Australia for the long term, particularly as climate conditions continue to change.
+While historically Australia has a strong record of water management and investment, a national and collaborative approach will position Australia for long term water security, particularly as climate conditions continue to change.